Voter purge frenzy after federal protections lifted, new report says

 Voter purges — cleaning up and pruning voter rolls down to remove inaccurate information — are a normal part of all election roll maintenance.
 But if purges are done too aggressively or with bad information, advocates warn, they can disenfranchise eligible voters, who may not know they've been purged until they go to the polls on Election Day and are unable to vote.

-Brater said the Trump administration has already played an important role in voter purges.

-"The Department of Justice has abdicated its responsibility to protect against bad voter purges," he said.
-"They've actually been encouraging jurisdictions to purge more aggressively."
+Brater said that under the Trump administration, "the Department of Justice has abdicated its responsibility to protect against bad voter purges."